Campers enjoy cycling on park roads.

 Launch your canoe and paddle on one of Ontario’s finest lakes - Lake Temagami.
 If the wide Northeast Arm is too windy, there are hundreds of small lakes easily accessible from Highway 11 or one of the many gravel roads in the area.
 Most of the lakes in the Temagami region, and there are more than 2,000 of them, are interconnected by portages, creating a 2,400 km network of routes.

-Join park staff for a Discovery Drop-in during the months of July & August.
-Bring along your Discovery Activity Book (or pick one up at the Drop-in), and use the equipment and materials provided to explore the park, observe plants and animals, and discover the wonders of nature.
-Be sure to share your observations with park staff, take the Discovery Ranger Pledge and receive your very own Discover Ranger Button!
+Join Discovery staff at an Exploration Station during the months of July and August.
+Bring along your Discovery Activity Book (or pick one up at the Exploration Station), and use the equipment and materials provided to explore the park, observe plants and animals, and discover the wonders of nature.
+Be sure to share your observations with park staff!
 For more information keep an eye out for weekly calendar of events posted throughout the park.

 As it is such a large lake, with many diverse aquatic habitats, Lake Temagami is a popular angling spot for a wide variety of sport fish including Lake Trout, Lake Whitefish, Northern Pike, Pumpkinseed, Rock Bass, Smallmouth Bass, Walleye and Yellow Perch.